Averrie/Test/README.md

    Create a new java project, download this repository as zip and import it as Archive File

    __Step 3__
-   In the project explorer drag everything from TestSuite-master to the project root folder, you may delete the TestSuite-master folder after you move the files
+   In the project explorer drag everything from TestSuite-master to the project root folder

    __Step 4__
    Add jar files by right clicking the project folder and choose properties, go to the Java Build Path tab and choose Add JARs, adding all the .jar files in the project root directory